Our degree is radically different from other Liberal Arts programmes around the world.

-We're committed to educational equity and providing a fair and accessible education.
+In Liberal Arts, we're committed to educational equity and providing a fair and accessible education.
 We value the unique combinations of experiences, interests, and perspectives that every student brings to the course.
 As a student-focused department, we’re keen to support ideas and initiatives led by you.
 In the past, this has included reform to our course design and the introduction of new pathways.
 You’ll have the opportunity to use your voice in staff-student forums and the student-led Liberal Arts Society.

 100% of our Liberal Arts students feel staff value their views and opinions about the course (The National Student Survey 2020).

 We acknowledge the importance of employability skills and professional development has been embedded into our programme.
-We’ve created a series of certificates and you’ll also have the opportunity to engage in different work placements and begin to build your professional networks.
+We’ve created a series of professional development certificates and you’ll also have the opportunity to engage in different work placements and begin to build your professional networks.
 You’ll be supported by our Department’s Employability and Placement Manager, who’ll provide you with one-to-one careers guidance.

 Connecting you to others